Strike Up the Band (film): Animation

 Also notable is the short "fruit orchestra" stop motion animated scene, in which a series of puppets with various fruits, nuts, and vegetables for heads appear to play orchestral music.
-The scene was the idea of Vincente Minnelli, animated by George Pal, and directed by Busby Berkeley.
+The scene is based on a series of photographs by Henry Rox, published in LIFE magazine, US, December 11, 1939, “Speaking of Pictures ...
+These Musicians are made of fruit,” pp. 12–15. and was taken by Vincente Minnelli, animated by George Pal, and directed by Busby Berkeley.